 Ohio has one of the most restrictive fireworks laws in the United States.
 There are some consumer fireworks that are legal to set off within the Buckeye State and others that are legal to buy, but not ignite without an exhibitor's license.
 Of course, in addition to the state laws, many individual communities have fireworks statues.
 Here's what you need to know to stay legal this July 4th season...or any other day of the year.

 According to the Ohio Revised Code, Chapter 3743, it is legal for anyone age 18 and older to purchase consumer fireworks from a licensed dealer.
 These include firecrackers, bottle rockets, roman candles, and fountains.
 However, purchasers must sign an affidavit that they will transport the fireworks out of state within 48 hours of purchase.

-Novelty fireworks, which include sparklers, snaps, and smoke bombs may be purchased and used within Ohio.
+Novelty fireworks, which include sparklers, snaps, and smoke bombs may be purchased and used in Ohio.

 What's Not Legal